simongowing1/python-api-testing/README.md

 | `test_get_specific_user_success`    | Verify a `200` response and `correctly structured JSON` is data returned for a specific, valid user                |
 | `test_get_specific_user_failure`  | Verify a `404` response when an `invalid user` is requested             |

-4. POST to https://reqres.in/api/users to create a new user
+4. POST to `https://reqres.in/api/users` to create a new user:

 | Test                                    | Description                                                                           |
 | --------------------------------------- | ------------------------------------------------------------------------------------- |
 | `test_create_user_success`    | Verify a `201` response is given with the `expected JSON attributes`                |
 | `test_create_user_failure_empty_body`  | Verify that number of users is greater than zero and print number of users             |

 5. DELETE a user